marisanders02/p8105_hw5_mos2128/Homework_5.md

 ![](Homework_5_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-As the amount of people in the room increases, the probability that 2 people have the same birthday also increases.
-The probability that 2 people have the same birthday reaches 1 at around n = 50.
-This means if there are 50 people in the room, we are certain to have at least 2 people share a birthday.
+As the amount of people in the room increases, the probability that 2 people have the same birthday also increases.It would take around 22 people to have a shared birthday at least 50% of the time.
+The probability that 2 people have the same birthday reaches 1 at around n =
+50. This means if there are 50 people in the room, we are certain to have at least 2 people share a birthday.

 # Problem 2